tkhq/sdk/examples/with-gnosis/README.md

 This example shows how to create new Ethereum addresses via Turnkey, configure a 3/3 Gnosis safe, and create, sign, and execute a transaction from it.

+## NOTE:

+The typescript check has been removed from this example temporarily.
+This is due to a patch requiring `web3, web3-core, web3-util >= 4.2.1`.
+However, the latest version of Protocol Kit (`@safe-global/protocol-kit`) is 3.0.1, which has nested dependencies that expect `EventLog`, which no longer exists in `web3-core`.

 ## Getting started

 ### 1/ Cloning the example